c0dem4ster/de10-project-creator/README.md

 # DE10 Project Creator
 ## Setup
-Simply clone this repository and add it to your path.
+Clone this repository and add it to your path.
 ## Usage
 Enter the parent directory of your project and run `configure`.
 Then specify your project information and all of the files will be added automatically to a git repository located in a subdirectory called the same as your project.

 ![screenshot](https://raw.githubusercontent.com/c0dem4ster/de10-project-creator/master/screenshot.png)